aplazame/slate/source/includes/_checkout.md

   "shipping": ... ,
   "order": ... ,
   "meta": {
+    "module": {
+      "name": "aplazame:module",
-    "version": "1.0.1",
+      "version": 2.0.0
-    "name": "the cow and python developers"
     }
+    "version" "1.0.1"
+  }
 });
 ```

 Once your ecommerce is registered in our system, you can integrate the payment method including a javascript code in your template.

-### Script versioning
+### Script options

-The import of the script must be performed according to the version of API being used `.../<VERSION>/js/aplazame.js`.
+The import of the script must be performed according to the version of API being used.

-### Script Sandbox

-If you want to work in the sandbox mode, include the parameter `...js/aplazame.js?sandbox=true` in the URL of import.
+`data-aplazame="accessToken: ->AccessToken<-, version: 1.2, sandbox: true"`

 ### Checkout parameters